Hello! Welcome to year 5.

 Below are some of the photographs from our science week ( 12th - 16th March):

-Our Topic for SUMMER term is ' The Terrible Tudors - there was blood everywhere!'
+Our Topic for SUMMER term1 was ' The Terrible Tudors - there was blood everywhere!'

-We will research and learn all about the wonderful historical time of The Tudors, and the impact that they had on our world today.
-We will try to understand life as a Tudor child, and the differences between rich and poor Tudors.
-We will learn about the Spanish Armada, and then after half term start to research about Tudor explorers, and explorers up to the present Day.
+We researched and learnt all about the wonderful historical time of The Tudors, and the impact that they had on our world today.
+We began to understand life as a Tudor child, and the differences between rich and poor Tudors.

-We will also link this topic with our unique school's history of King Charles II, and why he had to hide up the tree!
+We have also linked this topic with our unique school's history of King Charles II, and why he had to hide up the tree! ( The children will investigate deeper in year 6).

-This term we will be exploring all about LIFE CYCLES.
-We will compare the life cycles of plants, mammals, birds and insects.
-Hopefully we will watch butterflies grow in our classroom from a caterpillar!
+Last term we learnt all about LIFE CYCLES.
+We will now compare the life cycles of plants, mammals, birds and insects, and watch butterflies grow in our classroom from a caterpillar!
+We will presnt our work to other year groups.

-We will also research about famous scientists, and read and watch videos about Sir David Attenborough, ( maybe we will write to him too).
+We will also research about famous scientists, and read and watch videos about Jane Goodall and Sir David Attenborough, ( maybe we will write to him too).

 We will be exploring several artists through the history of art, and explore art from the Elizabethan and Georgian periods.